List of human cell types: Classification

 In 1996, scientists revealed a 'map' of 16,000 human genes.
-This led to estimates that humans likely had around 100 000 genes (or regions that code for human proteins).
-However, actual sequencing did not start before around 1999, and it was not until 2003 that the first complete draft of a human genome revealed that there was roughly 20000-25000 protein-coding genes, as most DNA does not code for any protein.
+This led to estimates that humans likely had around 100,000 genes (or regions that code for human proteins).
+However, actual sequencing did not start before around 1999, and it was not until 2003 that the first complete draft of a human genome revealed that there were roughly 20,000-25,000 protein-coding genes, as most DNA does not code for any protein.
 It is difficult to say that there have not been similar mistakes when estimating how many cells humans have as there are still substantial gaps in understanding human cells.

 Efforts to characterize all human cell types

 Several efforts have been made to make a list or a map of all human cells.
 One of the largest and most recent is the HuBMAP (Human BioMolecular Atlas Program).

 The HuBMAP project has organized 1551 different samples in 17 collections, each dedicated to a different system.
-However, this project still only mapped about 31 of the human bodies' 70 organs.
+However, this project still only mapped about 31 of the human body's 70 organs.
 Their datasets and visualisations place great emphasis on biomarkers and location in the body, but less on cell development and how cells can change over time.
 Usually specific surface proteins are used to identify cells, and based on this they are put into different categories.

 Another major effort to make an overview of these proteins that allows us to observe cell types is the Human Protein Atlas.

 A similar project, the Human Brain Project has also attempted to map the human brain, although much of the publicly accessible model does not have cellular resolution.